mcafeecomactivat/mcafeecomactivat.github.io/README.md

 In this blog, we will show you step-by-step instructions on how to activate your McAfee antivirus from <a href="https://mcafeecomactivat.github.io/">mcafee.com/activate</a>.
 Making it easy for anyone to understand.
 Our detailed instructions will give you the confidence to protect your digital devices, regardless of your level of tech knowledge.

 ## Download & Install McAfee Activate from mcafee.com/activate
 McAfee antivirus will help you protect your device from viruses and malware, resulting in frequent improvements in its performance.
-The following steps will guide you through the McAfee Activate download process from mcafee.com/activate:
+The following steps will guide you through the McAfee Activate download process from <a href="https://mcafeecomactivat.github.io/">mcafee.com/activate</a>:
-<ul><li>First, open the browser and visit home.mcafee.com.</li>
+<ul><li>First, open the browser and visit <a href="https://mcafeecomactivat.github.io/">mcafee.com/activate</a>.</li>
 <li>Now, log in to McAfee My Account and click on the Create Account option.</li>
 <li>Navigate to the My Subscription page.</li>
 <li>Select the product and click the Download option.</li>